-The recruitment industry is currently going through a leap forward into the digital age, with recruiters becoming more tech savvy and utilising emerging technologies.
-One offshoot of this is the rise in use of the video interview.
-The video interview is becoming a popular tool amongst recruiters and HR people, and can be the making or breaking of your interview process.
+The recruitment industry is currently going through a leap forward into the digital age, with recruiters becoming more tech-savvy and utilizing emerging technologies.
+One offshoot of this is the rise in the use of the video interview.
+The video interview is becoming a popular tool amongst recruiters and HR people and can be the making or breaking of your interview process.
 According to research conducted by video conferencing company PGI:

 - Six in 10 recruiters currently incorporate video into the interview process.

 - Sixty-six percent of candidates say they actually prefer it.

 - The ways communication is conveyed in these interviews is 55% via human face, 38% tone of voice, and only 7% from the words that are said.

 Here are a few tips to make sure you nail yours!

 - Make sure your Skype name is professional, and if not create a new account.
 ‘John.
 Smith’ gives a much better first impression than ‘Captain.
 Cuddles’ does.

 - Make sure to dress professionally, just as you would for a regular interview.
 Just because you are being interviewed on a laptop in your kitchen, doesn’t mean you should be sitting there in your dressing gown!
 Dressing in smart business attire not only looks better to the interviewer but also prepares your brain to function at its best.

 - Make sure the table and surrounding area is clean and tidy, with preferably a plain wall behind you.
 You want the interviewer to focus their attention on you.
 You don’t want them to be distracted by your collection of Star Trek figurines or your ‘hilarious’ dorm room posters.

 - Lighting is extremely important.
 Having a light in front of you and a light behind you is advised.
 This is to eliminate any shadows and ensure you are looking your best.
 Video call a friend before the interview to ensure you look good and all your equipment is working perfectly.